udo-munk/RP2040-GEEK-80/README.md

 CONF80 is used to save the configuration, nothing more to do there, the directory must exist though.

-I also attached an optional battery backed RTC to the I2C port, so that I don't have to update date/time information my self anymore:
+I also attached a battery backed RTC to the I2C port, so that I don't have to update date/time information my self anymore.
+This is optional, the firmware will check if such a device is available, and if found use time/date informations from it.

 ![image](https://github.com/udo-munk/RP2040-GEEK-80/blob/main/resources/RTC.png "battery backed RTC")

+In the latest build the serial UART is enabled, so that one can connect a terminal.
+I tested this with connecting a Pico probe to the UART.

+![image]https://github.com/udo-munk/RP2040-GEEK-80/blob/main/resources/terminal.jpg "Pico probe terminal")